STEM for Zoo Habitat Design

 Victorian Curriculum 7-8

-- Students will learn real-world examples of how Werribee Open Range Zoo plans, designs and implements their Zoo habitats and how animal welfare is communicated to visitors
+- Students will learn real-world examples of how Werribee Open Range Zoo uses science to design zoo habitats and animal enrichment

 Generate, develop and test design ideas, plans and processes using appropriate technical terms and technologies, including graphical representation techniques (VCDSD050)